 I was sitting on the bouldering mat with Kate looking at a climbing problem she was working on.
 She said she had made it most of the way up but was having trouble with the last move.
-I told her to give it a try so I could watch.
+I told her to give it a try so I could watch her climb.

 She got on the wall and started climbing (far more gracefully than myself, I’d like to add).
 When it came time to make the last move, she twisted her foot into the wall and reached her arm up for the hold.
 Missing by only an inch, she fell off the wall and landed on the mat.